dgraph-io/dgraph-docs/content/graphql/dgraph/index.md

 If you have an existing Dgraph instance and want to also expose GraphQL, you need to add a GraphQL schema that maps to your Dgraph schema.
 You don't need to expose your entire Dgraph schema as GraphQL, but do note that adding a GraphQL schema can alter the Dgraph schema.

-Dgraph also allows type and edge names that aren't valid in GraphQL, so, often, you'll need to expose valid GraphQL names.
-Dgraph admits special characters and even different languages (see [here](https://docs.dgraph.io/query-language/#predicate-name-rules)), while the GraphQL Spec requires that type and field (predicate) names are generated from `/[_A-Za-z][_0-9A-Za-z]*/`.
+Dgraph's native DQL syntax allows type and edge names that aren't valid in GraphQL; so, you'll often need to expose valid GraphQL names.
+Dgraph permits special characters, including Unicode characters from a variety of  languages (see [Predicate name rules]({{< relref "query-language/schema.md#predicate-name-rules">}})).
+Conversely, the [GraphQL specification on naming](https://spec.graphql.org/June2018/#sec-Names) requires that entity names, including types and fields (predicate), are composed of ASCII characters and generated as follows: `/[_A-Za-z][_0-9A-Za-z]*/`.

+{{% notice "note" %}}
+Be careful with mapping to an existing Dgraph instance.
+Updating the GraphQL schema will also update the underlying Dgraph schema.
+{{% /notice %}}

 ## Mapping GraphQL to a Dgraph schema